Vote Aug 12

 After my LDS mission to Honduras, I attended BYU, where I met my wife, and shortly after our marriage, we bought our home in Pleasant Grove in 2000.
 After graduating from BYU in Computer Science, and working for a few years as a computer programmer, I decided to switch careers and we moved to the Midwest for three years so I could earn a law degree from Ave Maria School of Law.
 Unlike the vast majority of law schools, Ave Maria placed a heavy emphasis on politically and socially conservative principles and on an original understanding of the Constitution.
 During my time at Ave Maria, I had a class taught by Judge Robert Bork, and we had visiting lectures by Supreme Court Justices Antonin Scalia and Clarence Thomas, both friends of the school.
 It was during this time that I became convinced, and I remain convinced today, that conservatism (including, among other things, traditional family values, free enterprise, private ownership, and American exceptionalism) is far superior to liberalism, progressivism, socialism, Marxism, communism, and wokeism.
 My views are generally consistent with the views expressed on the Utah County Republic Party Platform.
 I try my best to love and respect my neighbors who have differing views.
 And just because we might disagree on politics, we can absolutely still get along and even be good friends, and work together on causes we have in common.
 But at the end of the day, I try to vote for people who will advance conservative principles, because I believe that is what's best for myself, my family, and our society.

 After graduating with my law degree, we moved back to our home in Pleasant Grove, where I had a great career working for a couple of local law firms practicing patent law, representing some great companies, mostly helping their engineers obtain patents on their inventions.
 During the majority of this time, I was a part owner of the business.
 As such, I was involved in setting and managing the budget, hiring and managing and training employees, and making decisions on buildings that would best meet the needs of our growing business.
 And twice each month I was also responsible, along with the other owners, for making payroll.
-So I know something about what it takes to run a successful business, and I want to bring that knowledge and apply it to Alpine School Board.
+So I know something about what it takes to run a successful business, and I want to bring that knowledge and apply it to the new Timpanogos School Board.
 During this time, I was also heavily involved in Boy Scouts, serving as Scout Master for 7 years and Assistant Scout Master over the 11-year-olds for another 3 years.
 I have also been engaged in my local precinct of the Republican Party, serving my precinct at one point as a Vice-Chair and later as a State Representative.

 We love our ward and neighborhood in Pleasant Grove, where we've raised our six kids.
 We plan to stay put for the rest of our lives.
 I feel blessed to live in such a beautiful place, in the shadow of Mount Timpanogos, and with so many options for hiking, biking, and exploring.
 And what a great place to raise a family!